NISH1001/NISH1001.github.io/_posts/2020-05-02-newsletter-00-may.markdown

 ## My Life Update

 - Not sure how I should put it.
 But life's kind of like it has always been -- anxiety keeps on knocking down the creatures in my mind-cave.
 Not sure if this quarantine has been affecting me.
 I've always been like this; living a quarantine life, thinking about life, love, world, existence, space, time and all the absurdity within.
+- It's been more than a month that I have started calisthenics and it's having a good impact.
+I have upped my game from 20 pushups to 35 in a month.
+Have changed diets.
+Most importantly, my sleep cycle is healthy now.
+I normally go to bet around 9pm and wake up around 5:30am.
+Then I go to the roof (of course, after going through washroom), watch the sky, and observe birds.
+Yup! "bird-watching" has been my new hobby.
+Remote working is kind of good (mabye that's how I want to work in the long run).
+Every 2 days I practice guitar and learn music theory (but a slow progress).
 - Life at work seems to be just what works are supposed to be.
 I am trying to create graph embeddings from document image.
 I came up with my own (naive) computer vision algorithm to detect if a document is a photocopy or scanned.
 Yeah.
 I know.
 I suck.
 But at least I am trying to focus on something at work.
 If two things, solitude and better focus aren't kept in harmony, it might be more destructive than anything else.
 - I have updated [panim](https://github.com/NISH1001/panim){:class="paradox"}.
 I have added a robust transformation pipeline.
 For now there are only 2 transformations - zoom and rotation.
 Lately, I have been trying to add 3D coordinate system, but have failed miserably.
 - This newsletter might be something I could focus in coming times.